Certainly, we are living in an era where office work is for those who don’t feel courageous enough to take the first step towards adventure.

 Guest posting is also a plus, as it helps us to grow our blog’s name by writing posts at authority sites whose traffic can influence ours.

-Of course, you would have to build a name prior trying to reach top sites, so start with those you consider you can aim, and after getting good referrals, go for the bigger fishes.
+Of course, you would have to build a name prior to trying to reach top sites.
+So start with those you consider you can aim, and after getting good referrals, go for the bigger fishes.

 You need to be consistent, publishing quality content as if it was another section of your blog, sharing your guest posts and reviews, plus also interacting with your followers.

 In case you desire to expand your revenues, there are also some extra aids that make that goal a possibility.
-The first one is through a YouTube Channel – monetised of course – that also will increase the audience you are currently getting at your site.
+The first one is through a YouTube Channel – monetized of course.
+That also will increase the audience you are currently getting at your site.

-Another valid approach is to take enough time to build an online courses based on your experiences: what does a travel blogger needs?
+Another valid approach is to take enough time to build an online course based on your experiences: what does a travel blogger needs?
 How to make….?